Leaderless Consensus of a Hierarchical Cyber-Physical System: Introduction

-The consensus problem as a fundamental challenge in distributed control and coordination has attracted extensive attention in the last decade and encouraged a number of researchers to work on the consensus-based applications \citep{Olfati2004,Olfati2007,Nedich2015,Yang2016}.
-In the field of leader-following consensus, it is proved that the hierarchical network can achieve a fast convergence rate of consensus \citep{Shao2016}, which aligns with the phenomenon of pigeon flock or swarm intelligence \citep{Nagy2010}.
+The consensus problem as a fundamental challenge in distributed control and coordination, has attracted extensive attention in the last decade and encouraged a number of researchers to work on the consensus-based applications \citep{Olfati2004,Olfati2007,Nedich2015,Yang2016,Xiang2017}.
+There are also several works with the consensus of the hierarchical network.
+In the field of leader-following consensus, it is shown that the hierarchical network can achieve a fast convergence rate of consensus \citep{Shao2016}, which aligns with the phenomenon of pigeon flock or swarm intelligence \citep{Nagy2010}.
 Several studies have been conducted on the application of hierarchical structure in the area of leaderless consensus-based problems.
-Smith et al. introduced a hierarchical cyclic pursuit scheme where all the agents are placed in the cyclic pursuit within each group.
+Smith et al. introduced a hierarchical cyclic pursuit scheme where all agents are placed in the cyclic pursuit within each group.
 At the same time, the centroid of each group is following the centroid of the next group in a sequential manner \citep{Smith2005}.
 Most of the previous studies only considered homogeneous gains, however, \cite{Mukherjee2016} presented a new method by taking the heterogeneous gains into account and generalized its convergence properties.
-Hence the aforementioned hierarchical cyclic pursuit scheme failed to describe the weakness of intergroup couplings in the real world, \cite{Tsubakino2012} proposed the concept of low-rank interactions to overcome this barrier.
+Since the aforementioned hierarchical cyclic pursuit scheme failed to describe the weakness of intergroup couplings in the real world, \cite{Tsubakino2012} proposed the concept of low-rank interactions.
 In \cite{Iqbal2018}, a Cartesian product based hierarchical scheme is proposed, which does not necessarily exhibit circulant symmetry as required in the hierarchical cyclic pursuit method.
 Based on the Lyapunov function method, several researchers proposed sufficient conditions for the consensus of a hierarchical multi-agent system with interlayer communication delay \citep{Duan2015}.
-However, these studies on leaderless consensus are restricted to the two subsequent conditions: either the communication graphs of the subgroups which are located in the same layer must be identical, or a special circulant matrix is required.
+However, the discussed previous studies on leaderless consensus cannot be applied in the pyramid structure, and moreover, they are restricted to the two conditions: either the communication graphs of the subgroups which are located in the same layer must be identical, or a special circulant matrix is required.